 C. Comprehensive Coverage

-Comprehensive coverage pays the cost of repairing your car or replacing it if it is stolen, damaged by the weather or other events other than an automobile accident.
-Comprehensive coverage will also pay rental car if your vehicle happens to be stolen.
+Comprehensive coverage pays the cost of repairing your car or replacing it if it is stolen, damaged by the weather, or other events other than an automobile accident.
+Comprehensive coverage will also pay the rental car if your vehicle happens to be stolen.

 D. Medical Payment Coverage